Corals are fascinating animals. Yes, I was not mistaken… although they do not look like it at all, they are animals!

 Best Coral Reef Scuba Diving

 If you have decided to dive by coral reefs, and you are willing to abide by the rules, the next step is to decide where to go to enjoy this wonderful activity.
 The best places are:

 1. The Coral Triangle

 It is located in Southeast Asia, specifically north of Australia, the Philippines and Indonesia.
 This group is made up of 30,000 islands, impressive fauna and flora.
-In the Lembeh Strait, in the Bitung area, is located the best diving site in the world.
+In the Lembeh Strait, in the Bitung area, is one of the best diving sites in the world.
 You will be able to see mandarin fish and blue-ringed octopuses, among other animals.

 2. Great Barrier Reef

 It is the most famous reef and is located in Australia.
 It was ‘discovered’ by Jacques Cousteau and extends for 2 600 kilometers off the coast of Queensland.
 The Great Barrier Reef was declared a World Heritage Site for being the largest living animal in the world, ideal to see the great green turtle and thousands of fish.